 When disposing ballasts, it is important to understand the possible hazards.
 A ballast will contain packing material that is typically ignitable or may contain PCBs.
-The proper disposal route for all (non leaking) ballast is through EHS.
+The proper disposal route for all (non leaking) ballasts is through EHS.
 To establish a PCB ballast collection drum, please contact EHS at extension 81450 for assistance.

 Unless the ballast label does not specifically read - "NON PCB CONTAINING" or something similar, you must assume that the ballast contains PCBs.
 If the ballast label is illegible, consider it to contain PCBs.
 All (non leaking) PCB ballasts must be collected through EHS.

 If you are involved in a large scale renovation or construction project, ensure a system is in place to collect all ballasts.
 Please use adequate collection containers for the ballasts eg.- 5 gallon poly (plastic) screw top pail, 15 gallon poly open top, 30/ 55 gallon poly or steel drums.
 The containers should be closed when not adding ballasts and be labeled as USED PCB BALLASTS.
 PCB ballasts and Non-PCB ballast should NOT be collected in the same container.

-Leaking ballast must be managed as hazardous waste and separated from the non-leaking ballasts and labeled as USED PCB LEAKING BALLASTS.
+Leaking ballasts must be managed as hazardous waste and separated from the non-leaking ballasts and labeled as USED PCB LEAKING BALLASTS.

 All Non-Leaking, Non- PCB ballasts should be collected through EHS.
 Facilities generating Non-PCB ballast as a result of ongoing maintenance activities are encouraged to set up a suitable container for their collection.
 If you are involved in a large scale renovation or construction project, ensure a system is in place to collect all ballasts.
 Please use adequate collection containers for the ballasts eg.- 5 gallon poly screw top pail, 15 gallon poly open top, 30/ 55 gallon poly or steel drums.
 The containers should be closed when not adding ballasts and be labeled as USED NON-PCB BALLASTS.
 Contact EHS for any additional assistance x81450.